ice-blog-header-image-Oct-2021

 How much does U.S. customs clearance cost?

 I.C.E.
-Transport | Aug 6, 2024 7:30:00 AM | Customs clearance
+Transport | Jan 15, 2026 7:00:00 AM | Customs clearance

 When you bring goods into the U.S., of course you expect to pay for transportation.
 But as you plan an import, remember that it also costs money to clear the cargo through U.S. Customs, even when the product isn’t subject to any duties.
 So you need to understand the elements that make up U.S. Customs import fees, and when they’re required.

-As a general rule, U.S. Customs and Border Protection (CBP) assesses the type of goods, their declared value, the country of origin and applicable trade agreements or tariff schedules, then levy duties and taxes based on its guidelines.
+As a general rule, U.S. Customs and Border Protection (CBP) assesses the type of goods, their declared value, the country of origin and applicable trade agreements or tariff schedules, then levies duties and taxes based on its guidelines.

 Costs that importers always pay